chadblack/2023SPORT/docs/assignments.md

 Students will write a final essay based on a prompt provided by the professor, and due during the final exam period.
 This essay will need citations, and will challenge the student to synthesize the course as a whole.

 !!! tip "Use All Those Well-Made Notes"
-    If you follow [[484LatinAmericanSport/2023SPORT/docs/resources/an approach to making notes|recommendations]] on making notes this semester, you will find this final essay much easier to write at a much higher level.
+    If you follow [recommendations](https://chadblack.net/2023SPORT/resources/an%20approach%20to%20making%20notes/) on making notes this semester, you will find this final essay much easier to write at a much higher level.
 The hard work of synthesizing information into new knowledge, and then communicating it months later, is much easier with notes.

 ### Self-Evaluation and Engagement.
 (15%)